Come and enjoy enjoy some of the best slackpacking hiking trails in South Africa.

 - Spectacular mountain scenery and interesting fynbos vegetation.

-- A walk to interesting rock art sites with a knowledgeable guide (except on the Klein Krakadouw and Cederberg 100 Trails).These guided walks are highly recommended as “the images are not only aesthetically beautiful, not only technically very skilfully made but are also steeped in meaning.”
+- A walk to interesting rock art sites (Note that this is an optional extra) with a knowledgeable guide (except on the Klein Krakadouw and Cederberg 100 Trails).These guided walks are highly recommended as “the images are not only aesthetically beautiful, not only technically very skilfully made but are also steeped in meaning.”
 (John Parkington, 2002) The guides provide interpretations based on modern research.

 - A ride in a traditional Cederberg donkey cart on the 12km Donkey Cart Trail (except on the Gabriel and Cederberg 100 Trails).